oqolarte/oblong/content/log/home-alone.md

 and skin.
 I don't miss how people move away from me because of said smell (stench, really).
-I don't miss the addiction, the financial costs to sustain it, the damage on my body it causes.
+I don't miss the addiction, the financial costs to sustain it, the damage on my body it has caused.